luigiselmi/docker-elasticsearch/README.md

  }
 }
 ```
-Once the container is running we can index some data
+We can now index some data

     $ curl -XPOST "http://localhost:9200/thessaloniki/floating-cars" -H "Content-Type: application/json" -d @fcd-data.json

-sending the data as a JSON file
+sending the data as a JSON file, e.g.

 ```
 {